ThomasMBury/ewstools/paper/paper.md

 on several model and empirical datasets [@bury2021deep], whilst also providing information on the type of bifurcation.
-Software packages for EWS can facilitate the development and testing of EWS, whilst also providing the scientific community with a way to rapidly apply EWS to their own data.
+Software packages for EWS can facilitate the development and testing of EWS, whilst also providing the scientific community with tools to rapidly apply EWS to their own data.

-`ewstools` is an accessible Python package for computing, analysing and visualising EWS in time seires data.
+`ewstools` is an accessible Python package for computing, analysing and visualising EWS in time series data.
 The package provides:

 - An intuitive, object-oriented framework for working with EWS in a given time series
 - A suite of temporal EWS and associated methods [@dakos2012methods]
 - A suite of spectral EWS [@bury2020detecting]
-- Methods to apply deep learning classifiers for EWS [@bury2021deep]
+- Methods to use deep learning classifiers for EWS [@bury2021deep]
 - Integrated plotting and evaluation functions to quickly check performance of EWS
 - Built-in theoretical models to test EWS
 - Interactive tutorials in the form of Jupyter notebooks